krother/python3_grundlagenkurs/taschenrechner.md

 Die Funktionen `int()`, `float()` und `str()` wandeln Datentypen ineinander um.
 Eine Umwandlung in einen String ist immer möglich, die Umwandlung in eine Zahl nur wenn der String auch eine Zahl enthält.

-### Laufzeitfehler

-* where does the error occur?
-* what type of error is it?
-* --> why does it occur
-* challenge: produce 3 main types from the code example: indexerror, value error, name error